Fiserv/Commerce-Hub/docs/Resources/Master-Data/Gateway-Response.md

 #### Transaction State

-The below table identifies the valid values of the transaction state in the gateway response.
+The below table identifies the valid values of `transactionState` in the gateway response.

 | Value | Description |
 |-------|-------------|